Cabo Rojo National Wildlife Refuge

-Cabo Rojo National Wildlife Refuge (Spanish: Refugio Nacional de Vida Silvestre de Cabo Rojo) is an 1,836-acre National Wildlife Refuge located in southwestern Puerto Rico, in the municipality of Cabo Rojo.
-The refuge is a habitat for number of native bird species including the endangered yellow-shouldered blackbird, locally known as mariquita de Puerto Rico or capitán.
-Many birds find their way to the refuge while migrating between North and South America, and more than 118 bird species have been recorded near the area.
+Cabo Rojo National Wildlife Refuge (Spanish: Refugio Nacional de Vida Silvestre de Cabo Rojo) is an 1,836-acre National Wildlife Refuge located in southwestern coast of the main island of Puerto Rico, in the municipality of Cabo Rojo.
+The wildlife refuge is centered around two large hypersaline lagoons: Fraternidad and Candelaria, located along the flanks of the southwestern tip of the island: Los Morrillos de los Cabos Rojos, itself managed by the commonwealth of Puerto Rico as part of the Boquerón State Forest.

+The refuge is a habitat for number of native and endemic bird species including the endangered yellow-shouldered blackbird, locally known as mariquita de Puerto Rico or capitán.
+Due to its geographic location, many birds find their way to the refuge while migrating between North and South America, and more than 180 bird species have been recorded in the area.

+In addition to its ecological value, the refuge is home to the historic Cabo Rojo Salt Flats, one of the oldest salt mining sites in the Americas.

+Management

 The Cabo Rojo National Wildlife Refuge is administered as part of the Caribbean Islands National Wildlife complex.